 College of Education > Academics > Leadership, Language & Curriculum > Graduate Programs > Educational Leadership (EdD)

 The Educational Leadership doctoral program examines the human, organizational, political, social and technical systems of educational institutions.
-As a Doctor of Education (EdD) you will be committed to socially just leadership and the transformation of education at the local, regional and national levels.
+With a doctorate in Educational Leadership (EdD) you’ll be committed to socially-just leadership and the transformation of education at the local, regional and national levels.